‘RHOC’ Star Shannon Beador Explains Why She Doesn’t Like New Cast Members After Bonding With Braunwyn

-Shannon Beador has been known to keep her distance from new cast members on The Real Housewives of Orange County but when it comes to Braunwyn Windham-Burke, who was added to the show earlier this year, Beador says they had an “instant connection.”
+Shannon Beador has been known to keep her distance from new cast members on The Real Housewives of Orange County.
+Yet, when it comes to Braunwyn Windham-Burke, who was added to the show earlier this year, Beador says they had an “instant connection.”

-During at taping of the Real Housewives of Orange County: After Show earlier this week, Beador opened up about the reason she is hesitant to get to know new housewives before gushing over the friendship she shares with Windham-Burke and stating that their friendship has been “easy.”
+During at taping of the Real Housewives of Orange County: After Show earlier this week, Beador opened up about the reason she is hesitant to get to know new housewives before gushing over her friendship with Windham-Burke and stating that their friendship has been “easy.”

 “I don’t like change and I have always had more of like a core, very small group of friends because I don’t have a lot of time and I want to devote the quality time to deep friendship.
 That being said, when I met Braunwyn, there was an instant connection,” Beador explained, per Bravo TV.

-Beador and Windham-Burke began spending a lot of time together after she first joined the group in February of this year for filming on Season 14 and after getting to know one another in front of the cameras, Beador and Windham-Burke continued with their friendship off-camera.
+Beador and Windham-Burke began spending a lot of time together after she first joined the group in February of this year for filming on Season 14.
+After getting to know one another in front of the cameras, Beador and Windham-Burke continued with their friendship off-camera.

 Recently, Beador and her new boyfriend, John Janssen, were spotted enjoying a night out with Windham-Burke and her husband, Sean Burke, which she shared a photo of on her Instagram page.